-The College has one interest rate swap agreement related to the Series 2008A Bonds with a current notional amount of \$40,875 that reduces at approximately the same rate as the outstanding principal amount of the Series 2008A Bonds.
+The College has one interest rate swap agreement related to the Series 2008A Bonds with a current notional amount of \$38,975 that reduces at approximately the same rate as the outstanding principal amount of the Series 2008A Bonds.
 The swap provides for the College to pay a fixed rate of 3.881% in exchange for the financial institution paying a variable rate equal to 68% of 1-month USD-LIBOR on the notional amount.
 Neither party has an obligation to post collateral with respect to the swap.
 However, in the event the College's credit ratings were downgraded below a specified level, the counterparty could elect to terminate the swap which could require a termination payment to the counterparty.
-The mark-to-market liability associated with the swap was \$8,356 and \$12,293 as of June 30, 2013 and 2012, respectively.
-To the extent the College holds a swap through its expiration date, the swap's fair value will reach zero.
+The fair value of the liability associated with the swap was \$8,962 and \$8,306 as of June 30, 2015 and 2014, respectively.
 Because the swap fair value is based predominantly on observable inputs that are corroborated by market data, it is categorized as Level 2 for purposes of valuation disclosure.

 The College established an unsecured line of credit in the amount of \$15,000 with a commercial bank primarily for working capital purposes.
-The line of credit expires in May 2014 and may be renewed.
-The line of credit was not utilized during the years ended June 30, 2013 or 2012 and has no outstanding balance as of June 30, 2013 or 2012.
+The line of credit expires in May 2016 and may be renewed.
+The line of credit was not utilized during the years ended June 30, 2015 or 2014 and has no outstanding balance as of June 30, 2015 or 2014.

-The College determined that the estimated fair value of its total indebtedness was \$145,283 and \$159,528 as of June 30, 2013 and 2012, respectively.
+The College determined that the estimated fair value of its total indebtedness was \$137,920 and \$138,562 as of June 30, 2015 and 2014, respectively.
 The fair value of long-term debt is based on significant observable inputs and is categorized as Level 2 for purposes of valuation disclosure.
-The College further determined that the differences between the carrying values and estimated fair values of its other financial assets and liabilities at June 30, 2013 and 2012 were not significant.
+The College further determined that the differences between the carrying values and estimated fair values of its other financial assets and liabilities at June 30, 2015 and 2014 were not significant.

-(9) Restricted Net Assets and Net Assets Released from Restrictions
+(9) Restricted Net Assets

-The College's donor restricted net assets consist of the following at June 30:
+The College's donor-restricted net assets consist of the following at June 30: